Kingbobs/Player-Finder/README.md

 ## Features

 - Find online players
-- Teleport to a specific player
+- Teleport to a specific players

 ## Installation